Endava/cats/docs/commands-and-arguments/sub-commands.md

 - `cats random` does continuous fuzzing based on mutators until a certain stop condition is hit

+- `cats explain` will explain a given response code or reason message

+- `cats generate` will generate a request based on a given OpenAPI contract

 :::tip
 Each sub-command has its own help.
-You can run `cats sub-command -h` to check all available arguments: `cats fuzz -h`.
+You can run `cats sub-command -h` to check all available arguments: `cats template -h`.
 :::